 WHY DO I NEED TO DO ANYTHING?

 You are the best line of defense.
+There are several tools you can use to prevent identity theft.
 Being active can save you lots of time and effort if someone does use your information.
-Action steps to avoid identity theft are on the next page.
-Contact our ID Theft Unit for additional help.